Jean-Pascal Fontaine

 Jean-Pascal Fontaine (born 11 September 1989) is a French professional footballer who plays as a midfielder.

 Career

 Fontaine was born in Saint-Louis, Réunion.
 In July 2002, he joined Le Havre from JS Saint-Pierroise.
 He played his first game for Le Havre against Nantes on 20 August 2007.

+In constant progression, he was summoned by Erick Mombaerts in January 2009, coach of the French team football hopes for a detection course at Clairefontaine, and played during an opposition to the Paris Saint-Germain reserve (2-2).

 Fontaine left Le Havre after 20 years at the club at the end of the 2021–22 season.